 Gradually incorporate active ingredients, such as acid exfoliants, into a routine that gives your skin time to adjust without experiencing a noticeable purge or reaction.
 The best way to start with a product is to use it two times a week then increase to three or four times over the course of a month until you’re using a product daily or as directed.

 When using active ingredients or exfoliants, avoid anything that will cause dryness.
 For some, the purging process includes eliminating excess sebum or oil, so you don’t want to over-exfoliate and cause dry, red skin.

 As your skin begins to purge impurities from deep within its layers, we strongly recommend that you contact an Eminence Organics Spa Partner for a virtual or in-person consultation and consider booking a facial.
 Your esthetician can help remove excess impurities and cleanse gently to amplify the health and glow of your skin and bring out a clear and radiant complexion.

 You can also watch this video with Lead Skin Care Trainer Natalie Pergar on the difference between purging vs. breaking out.

 What To Do If Your Skin Is Reacting

 Are you experiencing a reaction on the skin that appears to be more than a purge?
 Stop using any new products for a week – if the breakouts go away then it’s most likely your skin reacting to an ingredient, and it might not be the best option for your skin type.

-One way to ensure you find the best products for your skin is to consult with a licensed professional at an Eminence Organics spa partner who can analyze your skin type and concerns, then provide a range of options to meet your needs.
-To learn more about which active ingredients are right for your skin or to get in touch with an Eminence Organics spa partner for an in-person or virtual consultation, visit our spa locator.
+One way to ensure you find the best products for your skin is to consult with a licensed professional at an Eminence Organics Spa Partner.
+They can analyze your skin type and concerns, then provide a range of options to meet your skin care needs.
+To learn more about which active ingredients are right for your skin or to get in touch with an Eminence Organics Spa Partner for an in-person or virtual consultation, visit our Spa Locator.